Star Wars Galaxies: Setting

-Production
+Development

+Prerelease

-The game was announced in 2000, when LucasArts Entertainment began a partnership with EverQuest creators Verant Interactive Inc. and Sony Online Entertainment to create a massively multiplayer Star Wars online role-playing game.
+The game was announced in 2000, when LucasArts Entertainment began a partnership with EverQuest creators Verant Interactive and Sony Online Entertainment to create a massively multiplayer Star Wars online role-playing game.
 The announcement included an expected release date of 2001 and that the game would take place during the original trilogy era.
+According to Raph Koster, director of the game during its early development, Star Wars Galaxies had a budget of $10-$12 million.

-On May 17, 2001, before the game went into public beta testing, the first expansion's development was announced.
-The release date of the base game was delayed to the second half of 2002.
-The creators announced a staggered released schedule for the space-based gameplay A new official website was also released on the same day.
+On May 17, 2001, the first expansion's development was announced, which would include gameplay in outer space.
+In the same press release, the release date of the base game was delayed to the second half of 2002.
+Rich Vogel, director of development at Sony Online Entertainment Austin, said that delaying the space expansion's release until after the base game's would give players time to establish their characters and understand ground gameplay.
+A new official website was also released on the same day.
 It included screenshots, movies, an updated frequently-asked questions section, concept art, development team member's profiles, features about the game, and a forum.
 The site reached 100,001 users by December 2001.
 Throughout the next year, new content would be posted on the website.
 This content included information on species and locations, new images and movies of game elements, and 360-degree QuickTime VR panoramas of different in-game locations.

 The closed beta test began in July 2002.
-SOE shared information about the game on the website as the beta progressed.
+SOE continued to share information about the game on the website as the beta progressed.
 LucasArts also stated in 2002 that both the Xbox and PlayStation 2 would get a version of the game; however, both versions were cancelled.

-The game was intended to be released on April 15, 2003.
-On December 20, 2002, the creators announced that the base game of Galaxies would be called An Empire Divided, and that the game's online community had grown to over 400,000 users since its inception in November 2000.
+On December 20, 2002, LucasArts announced an April 15, 2003 release date for the game, and that the base game of Galaxies would be called An Empire Divided.
+LucasArts also announced that the game's online community had grown to over 400,000 users since its inception in November 2000.
 At the time, this represented one of the largest ever fan communities amassed for any game prior to retail availability.

+Galaxies release was delayed for one final time on March 14, 2003, announcing that the game would not release on April 15 as previously planned.
+The eventual release date of June 26, 2003, was announced by LucasArts on June 17.